Skip to content

 show(qprog)

-Executing the circuit
+Executing the Circuit

 result = execute(qprog).result_value()

-Printing out the result, we see that our execution of Grover's algorithm successfully found the satisfying assignments for the input formula:
+Upon printing the result, we see that our execution of Grover's algorithm successfully found the satisfying assignments for the input formula:

 result.parsed_counts